mehedihasankanon/CSE-Offlines-Level-1/L-1 T-2/Previous offlines/22-23/CSE108/Offline-1/readme.md

 - Computation of **area** and **perimeter**
 - Support for a dynamically managed **color**

-- Aggregation using a `ShapeCollection` class
+Using a `ShapeCollection` class to store some instances of the classes

 ---